Thursday, September 29

 Nevada famous person alert:

-Did you know that Calvin Forrest Quate was born in Baker, Nevada?
-Calvin Forrest Quate was one of the inventors of the atomic force microscope.
-Calvin Forrest Quate was a professor of Applied Physics and Electrical Engineering.
-He earned his degree at Stanford University.
+Calvin Forrest Quate was born in Baker, Nevada.
+He invented the atomic force microscope and taught Applied Physics and Electrical Engineering at Stanford University.

 To learn more about Calvin Forrest Quate CLICK HERE.